Human Rights and abuses – SPACE Documentation

 Our experience

-with EO is unquestionable - we have worked more than 20 years with analysis in
+with EO is unquestionable in this tematic area - we have worked more than 30 years with analysis in

-developing countries and know the drivers from extensive field experiences and
+developing countries and know the drivers from extensive field and human ecology experiences and

 thus are a step ahead in the interpretation and analysis of the images.